L-1 Visa Lawyer USA

 Our L1 Visa Lawyers explain that the processing time for L1 visa at USCIS varies depending on USCIS service centers that processes the L1 application – the California Service Center or the Texas Service Center – which in turn depends on the petitioning company’s primary office location.
 For example, if the primary office of the company applying for L1 visa is in Miami, Florida, then the application must be sent to the California Service Center.
 Generally, regardless of the service center, standard processing time for L1 visa is 4 to 6 months, with many L1 visa attorneys accounting for 6 months when considering processing time.

 In addition, L1 visa applications are eligible for premium processing.
 With premium processing, the processing time for USCIS to review and make a decision on the L1 visa application is 15 calendar days (instead of an average of 6 months) from the date the application was received.
 The premium processing service for L1 visa is available to applicants for an additional fee.

 Our L1 Visa Lawyers in Miami, Florida USA can assist with the complexities of applying and obtaining an L1 visa, including advising on the L1 visa process and requirements, proactive steps to take and courses of action, preparing the necessary documentation for the L1 visa and communicating with USCIS and U.S. Embassies.
-For more information about the L-1 Visa for Executive, Manager or Specialized Knowledge Employee to speak to our experienced business immigration lawyers in Miami, Florida, contact us now, your Miami L-1 Visa Attorney.
-We speak Romanian, Bulgarian, Russian and French.
+For more information about the L-1 Visa for Executive, Manager or Specialized Knowledge Employee or to speak to our experienced business immigration lawyers in Miami, Florida, USA contact us now, your Miami L-1 Visa Attorney.
+We speak Romanian, Bulgarian, Russian and Spanish.

 Malescu Law P.A. – Business & Immigration Lawyers